IBM-Swift-Sunset/Kitura-Chat-Server/README.md

 # Kitura-Chat-Server
-A simple chat server built using Kitura-WebSocket and Kitura.
+A sample chat server built using Kitura-WebSocket and Kitura.

 ## Description
 Kitura-Chat-Server enables multiple users to participate in a single group chat.
 A Web